qurit/rt-utils/Paper/paper.md

 The library addresses challenges in converting between discretized image formats (e.g., NIfTI, MHA) and RT-Struct's contour-based format, leveraging geometric operations for accurate binary masks from contour points.

-Since its 2020 release, RT-utils has grown steadily, with its GitHub repository (*Starred >180 times*) and PyPI presence facilitating collaborative development.
-Installation is simple: `pip install RT-utils`.

 ## Key Features

 - **ROI Handling:** Identify and manage ROIs, including scenarios where multiple names map to one structure.